LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 So once again,the `CurrentThreadScheduler` will ask itself "Am I already in the middle of handling some work item on this thread?"
 But this time, the answer will be yes.
 And this is where the behaviour is different than `ImmediateScheduler`.
 The `CurrentThreadScheduler` maintains a queue of work for each thread that it gets used on, and in this case it just adds the newly scheduled work to the queue, and returns back to the `SelectMany` operators `OnNext`.

 `SelectMany` has now completed its handling of this item (the value `1`) from the first `Range`, so its `OnNext` returns.
-At this point, this `Range` operator schedules another work item.
+At this point, this outer `Range` operator schedules another work item.
 Again, the `CurrentThreadScheduler` will detect that it is currently running a work item, so it just adds this to the queue.

 Having scheduled the work item that is going to generate its second value (`2`), the `Range` operator returns.
-Remember, the code in the `Range` operator that was running at this point was the callback for the first scheduled work item, so it's returning to the `CurrentThreadScheduler`—we are back inside its `Schedule` method.
+Remember, the code in the `Range` operator that was running at this point was the callback for the first scheduled work item, so it's returning to the `CurrentThreadScheduler`—we are back inside its `Schedule` method (which was invoked by the range operator's `Subscribe` method).

 At this point, the `CurrentThreadScheduler` does not return from `Schedule` because it checks its work queue, and will see that there are now two items in the queue.
 (There's the work item that the nested `Range` observable scheduled to generate its first value, and there's also the work item that the top-level `Range` observable just scheduled to generate its second value.)
-The `CurrentThreadScheduler` will now execute the first of these—the nested `Range` operator now gets to generate its first value (which will be `10`), so it calls `OnNext` on the observer supplied thanks to the top-level call to `Subscribe` in the example.
+The `CurrentThreadScheduler` will now execute the first of these—the nested `Range` operator now gets to generate its first value (which will be `10`), so it calls `OnNext` on the observer supplied by `SelectMany`, which will then call its observer, which was supplied thanks to the top-level call to `Subscribe` in the example.
 And that observer will just call the lambda we passed to `Subscribe`, causing our `Console.WriteLine` to run.
 After that returns, the nested `Range` operator will schedule another work item to generate its second item.
 Again, the `CurrentThreadScheduler` will realise that it's already in the middle of handling a work item on this thread, so it just puts it in the queue and then returns immediately from `Schedule`.
 The nested `Range` operator is now done for this iteration so it returns back to the scheduler.
 The scheduler will now pick up the next item in the queue, which in this case it the work item added by the top-level `Range` to produce the second item.

 And so it continues.
 This queuing of work items when work is already in progress is what enables multiple observable sources to make progress in parallel.

 By contrast, the `ImmediateScheduler` runs new work items immediately, which is why we don't see this parallel progress.

 (To be strictly accurate, there are certain scenarios in which `ImmediateScheduler` can't run work immediately.
 In these iterative scenarios, it actually supplies a slightly different scheduler that the operators use to schedule all work after the first item, and this checks whether it's being asked to process multiple work items simultaneously.
 If it is, it falls back to a queuing strategy similar to `CurrentThreadScheduler`, except it's a queue local to the initial work item, instead of a per-thread queue.
-This prevents problems either due to multithreading, and it also avoids stack overflows that would otherwise occur when an iterative operator schedules a new work item inside the handler for the current work item.
+This prevents problems due to multithreading, and it also avoids stack overflows that would otherwise occur when an iterative operator schedules a new work item inside the handler for the current work item.
 Since the queue is not shared across all work in the thread, this still has the effect of ensuring that any nested work queued up by a work item completes before the call to `Schedule` returns.
-So even when this queueing kicks in, we typically don't see interleaving of work from separate source like we do with `CurrentThreadScheduler`.)
+So even when this queueing kicks in, we typically don't see interleaving of work from separate source like we do with `CurrentThreadScheduler`.
+For example, if we told the nested `Range` to use `ImmediateScheduler`, this queueing behaviour would kick in as `Range` starts to iterate, but because the queue is local to initial work item executed by that nested `Range`, it will end up producing all of the nested `Range` items before returning.)

 ### DefaultScheduler